Longlongyu/hexo-theme-Cxo/README.md

 - 1.0.3 - 『Added display of pinned articles』
 - 1.0.4 - 『Display article recent modification time』
 - 1.0.5 - 『Added custom timestamps and optimized the article directory.
 Now, you can define a summary image and add Baidu statistical』
+- 1.0.6 - 『Fixed issue of the tab-bar display on mobile.』

 ## Theme Update
 Jump into the Cxo folder, follow this: